JuanRCifuentes/-Udemy--Python-React/Theory/First_Steps.md

 6. Configure ESLint and Prettier to fix and auto format code on filesave
 7. Use fetch to search images on Unsplash

+### Clean up Default React App

+1. Remove everything whithin the App div in `App.js`.
+2. Delete line 1 (logo import) (TIP: `command+shift+k`).
+3. Delete line 2 (`.App.css`) and space below.
+4. Delete file `logo.svg` on src folder.
+5. Delete file `App.css` on src folder.
+6. Delete file `App.test.js` on src folder.
+7. Delete file `reportWebVitals.js` on src folder.
+Used for reporting user activity on the app.
+8. Delete file `setupTests.js` on src folder.
+9. Remove lines for importing `reportWebVitals.js` on index/js and to run `reportWebVitals()`.
+10. Remove `code` section on `index.css` file.
+11. Create folder `css` on src folder to keep all `.css` files (including existing `index.css` file).
+12. Adjust location for `index.css` on `index.js`.

+### How is everything working

+In `index.js` file, there are several imports.
+The first two lines were installed with all the other dependencies when we typed in terminal `npm install` inside the project folder.

+**react-dom:** Stands for Document Object Model and it is  what we see in browser (what it renders).

+Inside `index.js` file, we see method `ReactDOM.render()`, and it is called with tqo arguments:
+1. [JSX sintax](https://reactjs.org/docs/introducing-jsx.html) is used by React to create its elements.
+It is translated into normal JavaScript. for web browser interpretation.
+In this part resides the whole React App.
+We can also use some normal HTML with no problems.
+2. `document.getElementById('root')`: We see a variable called `document`, which is a global variable, defined as an HTML file, located in the folder `public`, and ir has a div with `id=root`.

+React components are mentioned with capital letter.

+To enter JS syntax inside JSX, just use `{}`.

+### React Functional Components

+These are defined using functions inside `App.js` file.
+Arrow or normal.

+JSX syntax converts lines of HTML into JS by just using the method `React.createElement()`.